You can find out more about our some of the resilience Communities of Practice (CoPs) we have run over the years.

 - Building coping skills with young people through individual casework

-- Applying RT to casework and recording impact
+- Applying Resilient Therapy to casework and recording impact

 - Revamping a Pathway Plan which resilience in mind

-- Constructing a Jenga-style RT game to provide tangible focus on resilient ideas, for use with young men (which can be ordered from Boingboing)
+- Constructing a Jenga-style Resilient Therapy game to provide tangible focus on resilient ideas, for use with young men (which can be ordered from Boingboing)

 - Incorporating Resilient Therapy into the ‘Moving On’ support course for parents of disabled children

 - Incorporate young peoples views to chart progress and measure resilient outcomes